-Every week we receive emails from people all around the country (and even around the world!) who want help finding a Bible-believing, Christ-centered church.
+We often receive emails from people all around the country (and even around the world!) who want help finding a Bible-believing, Christ-centered church.
 Some are searching for a place where they can find out who God is.
 Some are moving to a new area and don’t know where to start.
 Randy Alcorn strongly believes that everyone benefits from being involved in a local church family.

-To do a complete search for yourself, you can start at www.google.com, enter your zip code and search.
+To do an online search for yourself, you can start at www.google.com, enter your zip code and search.
 When it finds the map of your town, click on the map to open in Google Maps.
 Click the “search nearby” link.
 Type “church” in the search box, and Enter to search.
 You can then click “see results in list view” and it will show you a list with locations on the map.
 Click once on any church name to see more information.
 If the church has a website, click it to find their “what we believe” or “about us” pages.
-You can also narrow your search by entering “community church” or “Bible church”, etc. in the search.
-Be careful about narrowing it down too much, though, or you may miss churches that may not have the word “church” in their name (like “Solid Rock” or “Anthem”).
+You can also narrow your search by entering multiple words like “community church” or “Bible church” in the search box.
+These two specifically are good ways to find non-denominational churches, which Randy generally recommends as a good starting place.
+Randy personally attends the non-denominational church where he was a founding pastor in 1977.
+Be careful about narrowing it down too much, though, or you may miss churches that may not have the word “church” in their name at all (like “Solid Rock” or “Anthem”).

 “Let us hold fast the confession of our hope without wavering, for he who promised is faithful.
 And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.”
 (Hebrews 10:23-25)